jhunkeler/astroconda/source/contributing.rst

 The ``test`` section defines few useful lists, ``imports``, ``commands``, and ``requires``.
 While these are not *required* to be used in any given recipe, we do use them in AstroConda.
-The ``imports`` section is a list of Python module imports, the ``commands`` are executed in a basic shell environment, and finally ``requires`` defines any extraneous packages to be installed into the enviroment before running the tests.
+The ``imports`` section is a list of Python module imports, the ``commands`` are executed in a basic shell environment, and finally ``requires`` defines any extraneous packages to be installed into the environment before running the tests.

 .. code-block:: yaml